FAQs re: Graduate Admission

 Q: What is research training like in your lab?

 A: Research training in my lab is hands-on.
 Students will be involved in active data collection (e.g., interviewing older adult participants, working with biospecimens in the wet lab, etc.) and in data management and analyses (e.g., coding and analyzing data in R).
 In addition, students learn about all aspects of the research process and have opportunities to develop their own studies, to be involved in my ongoing work, and to analyze and write up results for presentations and publications.
 The goal of the training I offer is to foster the development of independent research scientists.
-Thus, I am looking for someone who has a vision of being an academic scientist and contributing to our understanding of how biopsychosocial factors may impact health and disease.
+Thus, I am looking for someone who has a vision of being a research scientist and contributing to our understanding of how biopsychosocial factors may impact health and disease.

 Q: What are some aspects that make training at Pitt unique?